SNCF Class Z 22500: Formations

 As of 1 March 2022, 53 Z22500 trainsets (01E to 53E), were based at the Chelles and Noisy-le-Sec SNCF depots.

+Car types are identified by designations such as ZRBxe (cab car with pantograph), ZBxe and ZRBe (powered cars), and ZABe (central trailer).
+Cars marked with an "e" indicate double-deck design, though this suffix may be omitted in some markings.

 As shown below, the trainsets are formed with three motored cars and three non-powered (trailer) cars (2M3T).